Gadsden Purchase: Gadsden and Santa Anna

-"Gadsden's antagonistic manner" alienated Santa Anna.
-Gadsden had advised Santa Anna that "the spirit of the age" would soon lead the northern Mexican states to secede so he might as well sell them now.
-Mexico balked at any large-scale sale of territory.
-The Mexican President felt threatened by William Walker's attempt to capture Baja California with 50 troops and annex Sonora.
-Gadsden disavowed any government backing of Walker, who retreated to the U.S. and was placed on trial as a criminal.
+Gadsden told Santa Anna that "the spirit of the age" would soon lead the northern Mexican states to secede, so he might as well sell them now.
+Mexico initially balked at any large-scale sale of territory.
+Santa Anna felt threatened by William Walker's attempt to capture Baja California Territory and Sonora.
+Gadsden disavowed any government backing of Walker, who retreated to the US and was placed on trial for violating the Neutrality Act of 1794.
 Santa Anna worried that the US would allow further aggression against Mexican territory.
-Santa Anna needed to get as much money for as little territory as possible.
-When the United Kingdom rejected Mexican requests to assist in the negotiations, Santa Anna opted for the $15 million package.
+He wanted to get as much money for as little territory as possible.

+After the United Kingdom rejected Mexican requests to assist in the negotiations, Santa Anna opted for the $15 million package.
 Santa Anna and Gadsden signed the treaty on December 30, 1853, and the treaty was presented to the U.S. Senate for confirmation.